Covid-19 Vaccine Frequently Asked Questions

 - 18 years and over

-We are now inviting over 50s to have their vaccine at one of the region’s large scale vaccination centres (Askham Bar in York or Hull City Hall).
-Eligible people can book their appointment by contacting the national booking service at www.nhs.uk/covid-vaccination.
-Those who cannot do it online can call 119 free of charge, anytime between 7am and 11pm seven days a week.
+People aged 18 and over are now able to have their vaccine at one of the large vaccination centres or community pharmacy options.
+This can be arranged by contacting the national booking service at www.nhs.uk/covid-vaccination or by calling 119 anytime between 7am and 11pm seven days a week.

 The booking system allows patients to pick a convenient location and time.
 The phone line can get very busy, so please try to ring later in the day if you can’t get through straight away.
 British Sign Language, text relay and interpreter services are available.
-If you can’t book any slots in your preferred location, please try again later, when more appointments are added to the system.
+Appointments are regularly added to this system, and if people are unable to book a slot at their preferred location, we would ask them to please try again later when more appointments have been added.

 Alternatively, if travelling to one of the sites available via the national booking system is difficult, people can choose to wait until their local GP-led vaccination services contact them to have their vaccine closer to home.